EvanDBush/la_liga_project/README.md

     After getting a better idea of the shape of the data, I came up with questions that the data could answer.
-Some of these questions concerned data that didn't seem as useful or anamolous.
+Some of these questions concerned data that didn't seem as useful.

     in the folder